simjbaum/StatisticInferenceAssignment1/Assignment1Part2.md

     ## mean of x mean of y
     ##     22.70     26.06

-Both comparisons show that the comparison to the next higher dose is significant and that we can reject the NULL-Hypothesis that with the treatment there is no difference.
-We can further say that it is likely that with the higher dosing of orange juice in this given experiment the length of the odontoblasts are increased.
+The comparisons show that there is a difference on the length of the odontoblasts with higher doses of orange juice with a p-value < 0.05.
+If this level of confidence is enough we can reject the NULL-Hypothesis that the distribution of the treatment values are same and that there is no difference.

-Next we do the same analysis with for the vitamine C group:
+In the following the same analysis is performed for the vitamine C group:
 ``` r
 VC_05 <- ToothGrowth %>% filter(supp == "VC") %>% filter(dose == 0.5) %>% select(len)
 VC_1 <- ToothGrowth %>% filter(supp == "VC") %>% filter(dose == 1) %>% select(len)